-In terms of organisational structure, the party is divided into three major levels-National, State and Geopolitical Zones.
+In terms of organisational structure, the party is divided into three major levels-National, State and Geo-political Zones.
 The National level is headed by the National Chairman of the Party.
 The office rotates, among the six geo-political zones of the country.
 The southeast is presently occupying the position, in the person of Chief Okwesilieze Nwodo.
 The State level is headed by any elected party member of the State and such an individual is addressed to as the Chairman of the State Party.
 The leader of the party in a geo-political zone of the party is addressed as Vice-Chairman.
 Other important organs of the Party are the 'Board of Trustee' (BOT), and the National Working Committee (NWC) and National Executive Committee (NEC).
 These organs oversee the smooth running of the Party, its policies, programmes and operations.

-As Suberu (2004) notes, under a power sharing arrangement adopted since 1999 by the ruling Peoples Democratic Party (PDP), the six most important political positions in the federation have been shared among six geo-political zones (three each in the north and south) as follows: President of the Federal Republic (Southwest or Yoruba zone), Vice President (Hausa-Fulani/minority or northeast zone), Speaker of the House of Representatives (Northwest or Hausa-Fulani zone) and Deputy Speaker of the House of Representatives (South-South, Niger Delta, or Southern minority zone).
+As Suberu (2004) notes, under a power sharing arrangement adopted since 1999 by the ruling Peoples Democratic Party (PDP), the six most important political positions in the federation have been shared among six geo-political zones (three each in the north and south) as follows: President of the Federal Republic (Southwest or Yoruba zone).
+Vice President (Hausa-Fulani/minority or northeast zone), Speaker of the House of Representatives (Northwest or Hausa-Fulani zone) and Deputy Speaker of the House of Representatives (South-South, Niger Delta, or Southern minority zone).
 The expectation was that at the end of the maximum two terms of the incumbent Yoruba President in 2007, the presidential slot would shift to another geo-political zone of the country, with consequential adjustments in the zonal allocation of the other key political positions.
 He argues that a major attraction of this kind of power sharing arrangement is its flexibility and informality which helps to prevent the kind of ethno-sectarian polarization and gridlock that tarnished more rigid or constitutionally entrenched power sharing arrangements in countries like Lebanon and the former Yugoslavia.

 Since the party took over government in 1999, it has evolved so many policies that are yet to be implemented.
 Between 2000 and 2002, the Olusegun Obasanjo government came up with the reform and privatization policies.
-Though noble, because they were not properly implemented, the policies rather than points out, 'We are all agreed that things have not gone too well in the direction that we all would wish or want.
+Though noble, because they were not properly implemented, the policies rather than alleviating or ameliorating people's deplorable condition, aggravated the situation and deepened the rate of corruption in the system.
+As Ihonvbere (2004) points out, 'We are all agreed that things have not gone too well in the direction that we all would wish or want.
 In fact, this leadership has failed us very badly and followership has become trivialized, commoditized, contaminated and corrupted'.